iancenry/jikoni-restaurant/README.md

-**NB:**In the folder structure think of containers as different sections holding the components
+**NB:**In the folder structure think of containers as different sections housing the components